 Disruptors present both opportunities for improving resilience of port systems and the risk of new vulnerabilities.
 By exploring resilience enhancements through key disruptive lenses, we can encourage an holistic approach to change that enables positive outcomes for society and the environment – as well as business.

 Capitalising on low carbon investments, managing changing trade dynamics and accelerating city decarbonisation.

 The future of shipping, Industry 4.0 and global supply chains, cyber crime, smart ports.
 Facilitating innovation whilst limiting new vulnerabilities.

 Creating good jobs, improving health outcomes, enhancing the coastal environment and preparing for a changing climate.

-We will adopt a rigorous, evidence-based collaborative, multi-stakeholder methodology to define the port system and its interdependencies, and consider resilience challenges and enhancements.
-We will convene workshops, undertake research, and work with sector-experts to acheive this.
+We have adopted a rigorous, evidence-based collaborative, multi-stakeholder methodology to define the port system and its interdependencies, and consider resilience challenges and enhancements.
+We are going to convene workshops, undertake research, and work with sector-experts to acheive this.

 Our focus is on action-planning, ensuring that actions are robust, and have the collective support of public and private stakeholders building on the valuable work developed by existing port sustainability initiatives.

 Stage 1 – Scoping Study.
-In July 2020, we started our scoping study, the outcome of which will be published before the end of 2020.
+In July 2020, we started our scoping study, the outcome of which will be published in early 2021.
 This will present research and analysis, findins from stakeholder engagement and actions for the next stage.

 Stage 2 – Global initiative.
 The key outcome from the scoping study will be the framework for an ambitious, multi-year, multi-partner initiative.
 We want to frame an approach, and the relevant partnerships, that will align resilience goals across stakeholders and allow collaborative actions, from policy to implementation, to achieve these.